 As described in the "Overview" section of this MD&A, the COVID-19 pandemic impacted FF's ability to raise funds and may have a material adverse impact on future periods as FF prepares to bring its vehicles to market, including its cash flows from financing activities, which fund its operations.
 The extent of COVID-19's impact on FF's liquidity will depend upon, among other things, the duration and severity of the outbreak or subsequent outbreaks and related government responses, such as required physical distancing, restrictions on business operations and travel, the pace of recovery of economic activity and the impact to consumers, all of which are uncertain and difficult to predict.
-In addition, FF's ability to raise additional funds is subject to a number of other material risks and assumptions.
-Refer to the section titled "Risk Factors" for a full discussion of the risks associated with the COVID-19 pandemic and other risks.
+Refer to the section titled "Risk Factors" for a full discussion of the risks associated with the COVID-19 pandemic.